PrometheanDissident/prometheandissident.github.io/pages/academia.md

 **Higher tuition colleges tend to be better** Attending a relatively high tuition college has a net positive influence on educational attainment, occupational status, and income.
 This remained significant even after controlling for student background characteristics such as socioeconomic origins, secondary school achievement, and educational and occupational aspirations.
 It still remained significant after controlling for academic selectivity and private/public control<ref>https://www.researchgate.net/profile/Mark-Smylie/publication/226126111_College_Tuition_Costs_and_Early_Career_Socioeconomic_Achievement_Do_You_Get_What_You_Pay_For/links/55b21bd608aed621ddfd840d/College-Tuition-Costs-and-Early-Career-Socioeconomic-Achievement-Do-You-Get-What-You-Pay-For.pdf</ref>.

-## Experts

-When 10 percent of the population holds an unshakable belief, the belief will always be adopted by the majority of the society<ref>https://www.sciencedaily.com/releases/2011/07/110725190044.htm</ref>.

 ## References